-We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2012.
+We are once again proud to present our annual water quality report covering all testing performed between January 1 and December 31, 2013.
 Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
-We continually strive to adopt new methods for delivering the best quality drinking water to you.
-As an example, we began construction of a new water treatment facility, which will be going on-line in May of 2013.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
 As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.

 We encourage you to share your thoughts with us on the information contained in this report.
 Should you ever have any questions or concerns, we are always available to assist you.
-Please visit our newly re-designed website for updates: www.milfordwater.com.
+Please visit our Web site for updates: www. milfordwater.com.